svelte-society/recipes-mvp/walkthroughs.md

 - **components/icons/Pencil.svelte**
 - **components/icons/PencilAlt.svelte**

-For more a more detailed example of the entire setup, check out the example repo: https://github.com/babycourageous/svelte-svg-icons-recipe/
+For more a more detailed example of the entire setup, check out the example repo: https://github.com/babycourageous/svelte-recipes-svg-icons-demo or the Demo Site (https://svelte-recipes-svg-icons-demo.netlify.app/)

 The next step is to create a base icon component (`Icon.svelte`).
 Start with the markup which will make use of a `slot`.
 This will allow the `svg` parent to accept children (which will be the paths of the icon).